Literacy expert Rachael Walker offers lots of ideas on places that can provide free books for your school, library, or community program!

 Reach Out and Read (ROR) programs make early literacy a standard part of pediatric primary care for low-income families.
 At every well-child check-up for children from six months to five years of age, doctors and nurses encourage parents to read aloud to their young children, offer age-appropriate tips and encouragement, and provide a new, developmentally appropriate children's book to keep.
 Though clinics need to raise funds to pay for the books (approximately $2.75 per book), support may by available from the Reach Out and Read National Center or ROR Coalition.

-RIF, the nation's oldest and largest children's literacy organization, is most well known for its flagship service, the Books for Ownership program.
+Reading Is Fundamental, the nation's oldest and largest children's literacy organization, is most well known for its flagship service, the Books for Ownership program.
 Through this program, children choose and keep several free paperback books each year and participate in reading motivation activities.

 You may be fortunate in your community to find a local organization dedicated to the redistribution of new and gently used children's books similar to the book banks below: